 What that means is you can leverage the power of HootSuite when using Ow.ly.
 In fact, the parent company has Ow.ly integrated into its dashboard, so users can take advantage of it from the dash—easily and conspicuously.

-Ow.ly also comes free with a free HootSuite account, although if you need more features and benefits you’ll want to purchase a HootSuite plan that fits your needs.
+Ow.ly also comes free with a free HootSuite account (free version), although if you need more features and benefits you’ll want to purchase a HootSuite plan that fits your needs.
 However, the tool is best for HootSuite users because Ow.ly is a whole lot ingrained into HootSuite’s content curation tool.

 But if you have no problem with that, you’ll also have the Hootlet extension for finding, scheduling and posting content as you or your team members surf the web.